twallet/habitus/docs/LIFECYCLE.md

 When a tracking transitions to `Running` (from `Paused` or `Archived`):

-- A new `Upcoming` reminder is automatically created, and its time is calculated based on current times and days pattern
+- **For recurring trackings:** A new `Upcoming` reminder is automatically created, and its time is calculated based on current times and days pattern
+- **For one-time trackings:** If the `oneTimeDate` is in the future, reminders are created for each schedule time on that date.
+If the date has passed, no reminders are created.

 #### Deletion